Example 1: A

 without errors.
 Three strains of rats whose general ability to solve the

 T-maze can be described as bright,

 were used.
-From each of these strains you rear 4 animals in a free
+From each of these strains, we reared four animals in a free (stimulating) environment and

 environment.
 The dependent measure is the number of errors made by each

 The data for this study are in the STATISTICA